 These Standards give expert users guidance for data inputs that consistently achieve the most meaningful results.
-They also identify data input requirements needed to meet the Sustainable Dairying: Water Accord obligations.
 They have not been developed to teach users how to operate OVERSEER, nor have they been designed as an auditing system.

 NAVIGATING THE STANDARDS